nicklockwood/Expression/README.md

 Expression is a library for Mac and iOS for evaluating numeric expressions at runtime.

-It is similar to Foundation's built-in Expression class, but with better support for custom operators, and a more Swift-friendly API.
+It is similar to Foundation's built-in Expression class, but with better support for custom operators, a more Swift-friendly API, and a focus on performance.

 Why would I want that?